Updated on Dec 20, 2023

 This article has everything you need to know about the SRT file, including what is an SRT file, how to open .srt files, and how to view a .srt file in video.
-Read on for more information.
+Please read on.

-Tips.
-Download this free video program to embed SRT file into video for easy watching: https://www.videoconverterfactory.com/download/hd-video-converter.exe https://www.videoconverterfactory.com/download/hd-video-converter.exe
+Tip: Download this free video program to embed SRT file into video for easy watching: https://www.videoconverterfactory.com/download/hd-video-converter.exe hd-video-converter.exe

-An SRT file is a subtitle file that is programmed in the SubRip file format and contains only the sequential numbers, timing information, and subtitle text of the related video.
-It is the simplest and most common type of subtitle that you would often see in a video.
+An SRT file is a subtitle file programmed in the SubRip file format and contains only the sequential numbers, timing information, and subtitle text of the related video.
+This is the simplest and most common type of subtitle you'll often see on videos.

-Please keep in mind that the SRT files do not hold any video or audio data, but only text document like this:
+Keep in mind that SRT files do not contain any video or audio data, only text documents like this:

 00:00:10,510 --> 00:00:12,429

 Since an SRT file is essentially a text file, any text editor such as Notepad and WordPad can be used as a program to open SRT files.
 In these text editors, you will see the SRT file as plain text (you can also edit the SRT file in these editors).
 It's easy to open SRT files using these SRT file players.
 Here's how to open SRT files on Windows:

 Double-click the SRT file you want to open.
 Normally, the default text editor on your device will open it automatically.
 Alternatively, you can right-click the SRT file, select Open with, and manually select a SRT file opener.

 Note: You need to have a text editor installed on your device beforehand.